 - 12 small cloves duck-fat-roasted garlic

-- Make the roasted garlic
+Make the roasted garlic

-- 1. Place the duck fat and garlic in a small, heavy bottomed sauté pan over low heat.
+- Place the duck fat and garlic in a small, heavy-bottomed sauté pan over low heat.
 Slowly bring the mixture to a simmer.
 Cook just until the garlic begins to turn light golden brown.
 The garlic will turn too dark quite easily, so keep an eye on it.
 If it cooks too much, it will taste bitter and unpleasant.

-- 2. Remove the garlic from the fat.
+- Remove the garlic from the fat.
 If not using the garlic immediately, store the garlic and fat separately in covered containers in the refrigerator for up to 1 week.
 Let stand at room temperature for 1 hour before using.

-- Prepare the dandelion greens
+Prepare the dandelion greens

-- 3. Trim the ends from the dandelion greens and discard.
+- Trim the ends from the dandelion greens and discard.
 Wash the greens thoroughly and drain.

-- 4. If the dandelion greens are young, slice them into 2-inch-wide ribbons.
+- If the dandelion greens are young, slice them into 2-inch-wide (5-cm) ribbons.
 If the dandelion greens are mature and relatively tough, bring a large pot of salted water to a boil.
 Drop the greens into the boiling water and cook for 1 minute.
 Drain well in a colander.
-When the greens are cool enough to handle, place them on a cutting board and cut into 2-inch ribbons.
+When the greens are cool enough to handle, place them on a cutting board and cut into 2-inch (5-cm) ribbons.

-- 5. Heat the rendered fat in a large sauté pan or cast-iron skillet over medium-high heat.
+- Heat the rendered duck fat in a large sauté pan or cast-iron skillet over medium-high heat.
 When the fat is hot, add the greens, stirring to coat with the fat.
 Add the salt, pepper, and garlic cloves.
 Cook, stirring frequently, until the greens are just tender, 2 to 3 minutes.
 Serve immediately.